Searching for leptophilic composite asymmetric dark sector at $e^+e^-$ colliders: Existing collider constraints on model parameters

 Conversely, for $\pi_d$ with moderate decay lengths, the novel signatures of displaced lepton jets are expected to be observable at the LHC.
-However, Ref.~\cite{Zhang:2021orr} notes detection challenges for the $pp\to X^+ X^-$ production channel due to: (1) insufficient production cross-sections, and (2) detection efficiencies after considering the whole cut-flow below $\sim 0.1$.
+However, Ref.~\cite{Zhang:2021orr} notes detection challenges for the $pp\to X^+ X^-$ production channel due to (1) insufficient production {cross sections}, and (2) detection efficiencies after considering the whole cut-flow below $\sim 0.1$.
 Moreover, significant irreducible cosmic-ray backgrounds further complicate the observation.
 While LHC Run 3 and HL-LHC may improve sensitivity, current ATLAS displaced lepton jet searches~\cite{ATLAS:2022izj} exclusively target Higgs exotic decays, distinct from this model's signature of two opposite-sign leptons plus two displaced lepton jets.
 Consequently, recasting strategies from Ref.~\cite{ATLAS:2022izj} are inapplicable.
-A dedicated analysis (beyond the scope of this work) would be required, though we establish that the LHC constraints remain weaker than those derived for $e^+e^-$ colliders in Sections~\ref{sec:Babar} and~\ref{sec:CEPC}.
+A dedicated analysis (beyond the scope of this work) would be required, though we establish that the LHC constraints remain weaker than those derived for $e^+e^-$ colliders in {Secs}~\ref{sec:Babar} and~\ref{sec:CEPC}.

 Dark quark pairs can also be produced via $t$-channel mediator exchange at the LEP.
 Following dark showers and hadronization, if all dark mesons escape the detector, they contribute to missing energy.
-With initial state radiation (ISR), this also yields a mono-photon signature.
+With {initial-state radiation}, this also yields a {monophoton} signature.
 For $10\text{ MeV}\leq m_{\pi_d} < 2m_\mu$, we conservatively set $m_{\pi_d} = f_{\pi_d} = 0.2\text{ GeV}$ and require $\pi_d$ proper decay length greater than $12$ m to ensure that all dark mesons escape the detector volume of LEP.
 The black dashed line in Fig.~\ref{fig:light} gives upper bounds $\kappa\sim\mathcal{O}(1-10)$.
-We further recast mono-photon constraints at the LEP from the $t$-channel scalar mediator and Dirac fermionic DM model with the cut-off scale $\Lambda$ (Eq.~4) and the purple line in Fig.~4 ($\bar{\chi}e\bar{e}\chi$) of Ref.~\cite{Fox:2011fx} to the leptophilic composite ADM via:
+We further recast {monophoton} constraints at the LEP from the $t$-channel scalar mediator and Dirac fermionic DM model with the {cutoff} scale $\Lambda$ {[Eq.~(4)]} and the purple line in Fig.~4 ($\bar{\chi}e\bar{e}\chi$) of Ref.~\cite{Fox:2011fx} to the leptophilic composite ADM via

 where the factor of 3 originates from $SU(3)_D$ charges.
-Assuming light dark quarks and determining lower bounds of $\Lambda$, the black regions in Fig.~\ref{fig:light} indicate where predicted cross-sections exceed experimental bounds, consistent with the $1/\Lambda^2$ scaling.
+Assuming light dark quarks and determining lower bounds of $\Lambda$, the black regions in Fig.~\ref{fig:light} indicate where predicted {cross sections} exceed experimental bounds, consistent with the $1/\Lambda^2$ scaling.